 Clinical Leadership Collaborative for Diversity in Nursing (CLCDN)

-(While funding for the CLCDN is entirely dependant upon Partners HealthCare’s budget, it has been continually funded since 2007.)
+(While funding for the CLCDN is entirely dependent upon Partners HealthCare’s budget, it has been continually funded since 2007.)

 Are you curious, ambitious, reflective, and independent-minded?
 UMass Boston's Honors College might be the perfect complement to your major.
 Read More